intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch.md

 #### Multi-instance Training

-When training on server with dozens of CPU cores, it is often beneficial to use multiple training instances in a data parallel fashion to make full use the CPU cores.
-However, using pytorch's DDP API is a little cumbersome and error-prone, and if not configured correctly, it will make the training even slow.
+When training on a server with dozens of CPU cores, it is often beneficial to use multiple training instances in a data-parallel fashion to make full use of the CPU cores.
+However, using PyTorch's DDP API is a little cumbersome and error-prone, and if not configured correctly, it will make the training even slow.

-BigDL-Nano makes it very easy to to conduct multi-instance training.
-You can just set the `num_processes` parameter in the `Trainer` constructor and BigDL-Nano will launch the specific number of processes to perform data parallel training.
-Each process will be automaticall pinned to a different subset of CPU cores to avoid conflict and maximize training throughput.
+BigDL-Nano makes it very easy to conduct multi-instance training.
+You can just set the `num_processes` parameter in the `Trainer` constructor and BigDL-Nano will launch the specific number of processes to perform data-parallel training.
+Each process will be automatically pinned to a different subset of CPU cores to avoid conflict and maximize training throughput.

 ```python
 from bigdl.nano.pytorch import Trainer
 trainer = Trainer(max_epoch=10, num_processes=4)
 ```

-Note that the effective batch size multi-instance training is the `batch_size` in your dataloader times `num_processes` so the number of iterations of each epoch will be reduced `num_processes` fold.
-A common practice to compensate that is to gradually increase the learning rate to `num_processes` times.
-You can find more details of this trick in the [facebook paper](https://arxiv.org/abs/1706.02677).
+Note that the effective batch size multi-instance training is the `batch_size` in your `dataloader` times `num_processes` so the number of iterations of each epoch will be reduced `num_processes` fold.
+A common practice to compensate for that is to gradually increase the learning rate to `num_processes` times.
+You can find more details of this trick in the [Facebook paper](https://arxiv.org/abs/1706.02677).

 ### Optimized Data pipeline

-Computer Vision task often needs a data processing pipeline that sometimes consitute a non-trivial part the whole training pipeline.
+Computer Vision task often needs a data processing pipeline that sometimes constitutes a non-trivial part of the whole training pipeline.
 Leveraging OpenCV and libjpeg-turbo, BigDL-Nano can accelerate computer vision data pipelines by providing a drop-in replacement of torch_vision's `datasets` and `transforms`.

 ```python
 from bigdl.nano.pytorch.vision.datasets import ImageFolder